-What is a genogram?
 A genogram is graphical representation of a person's family relationship and medical history.
 It is a unique type of family research diagram.
-It not only records family members and their relationships to each other, but also many of their physical and physiological attributes by utilizing an elaborate system of symbols.
+It records family members and their relationships to each other.
+It also shows many of their physical and physiological attributes through an elaborate system of symbols.

 Common Genogram Symbols

 In a genogram, female family members are represented by circles and males by squares.

 To represent someone who is deceased, you'd draw an x through their symbol.

 A pregnancy is usually represented with a triangle and an x through the triangle reflects a miscarriage or abortion.

 The lines between people represent inherited traits related to disease or emotional relationships.

 A genogram can be very helpful in determining an individual's probability of inheriting a certain characteristic or disease.
 For this reason, genograms have many unique symbols to denote often inherited medical conditions including Alzheimer's disease, diabetes, and cancers.

 How to Make a Genogram